HariniB-21/19CS301-Module2/README.md

 ### Result: Thus, the given program is implemented and executed successfully .

-# EX: 2.3 Built-In Function and Lambda Function
+# ExNo: 2.3 Built-In Function and Lambda Function
-### Aim: Write a python program to convert the decimal number to binary number using built in functions.
+### Aim: To write a python program to convert the decimal number to binary number using built in functions.
 ### Algorithm:

 **STEP 1:** Start.